Updated May 10, 2026

 2-5%Income Tax Rate

-β’ No specific exemptions for crypto gains; standard deductions apply.
+β’ No state-specific exemptions or thresholds for crypto gains.

-β’ No specific exemptions for crypto gains; standard deductions apply.
+β’ No state-specific exemptions or thresholds for crypto gains.

 Income Tax

-2-5%β’ Mining income is taxed as ordinary income at state rates upon receipt.
+2-5%β’ Mining income taxed as ordinary income at fair market value when received.

-β’ Staking rewards are treated as ordinary income when earned.
+β’ Staking rewards taxed as ordinary income upon receipt.

-β’ Staking rewards are treated as ordinary income when earned.
+β’ Staking rewards taxed as ordinary income upon receipt.

 Reporting Requirements